 I make media.

-Since January 2012 I have been Chicago magazine’s managing editor for digital.
+Since September 2014 I have been Chicago magazine’s managing editor for digital.
 Before that I was its digital designer and developer.
-It’s a rad job.
+These have been rad jobs.
 I get to make fun things, and I get to create tools that help my colleagues do their jobs faster and better.

 In 2013 I helped shepherd the magazine’s first digital redesign in six years.
 It was grueling, but I’m extremely happy with the final product and how it showcases our quality journalism.